TougenR/Handwriting-Number-Classification-Using-Lenet-5-Model/README.md

 This project is for studying purposes.
-Currently running project on python 3.12.
+Currently running project on python 3.12 and CUDA 12.6.
 installed libraries:
   + torch
   + torchvision